muhammedalikocabey/Spring-Boot-Rest-Service/README.md

 - XMLParser Service was created in order to log parity data in XML format published on the [TCMB website](https://www.tcmb.gov.tr/kurlar/today.xml) on a daily basis in the database.
   - Case 1: This service is called in SpringBootApplication.run() method to run when REST Service is run.
 [Commit](https://github.com/muhammedalikocabey/Spring-Boot-Rest-Service/commit/3b35ba6e2a5c12eb33de124e8516b7a7b1d1e758) for Detail.
   - Case 2 : When the user makes a GET request, XMLParser runs within the request.
 [Commit](https://github.com/muhammedalikocabey/Spring-Boot-Rest-Service/commit/cdd2cd5969f3b83eb5ce116d06c975da4ac6cd64) for Detail
+- Cron Scheduler was added to keep the data up-to-date as the data was updated daily at the market closing (17.00).